Stars Dance: Background

-Following the album's announcement, numerous sources began claiming that the majority of the album was written about Gomez's relationship with Bieber.
+Following the album's announcement, numerous sources began claiming that the majority of the album was written about Gomez's relationship with Canadian singer Justin Bieber.
 These rumors continued to rise in popularity following the release of "Come & Get It", and prompted Gomez to confirm that the song was not about Bieber.
-She later said, however, that the song "Love Will Remember" is about her relationship with Bieber.
+She later said, however, that the song "Love Will Remember" is about her relationship with Bieber; an early version that leaked online just prior to the release of the album included a voicemail at the start of the song by Bieber himself that was removed from the final track.
 She revealed the song was "the most personal track on the record", and added "I think it's a sweet way of releasing it.
 It's not an aggressive approach to what people are probably expecting.
 I'm sure he'll love mikey too."
 The song "Birthday" was the first song recorded for the album.
 Gomez has listed "Forget Forever" as one of her favorite tracks on the album saying, "It's a really beautiful song.
 It has meaning behind it and it was a really special time in the studio.
 I got to be with the writers and just enjoy being in that moment.
 That was a really fun emotional song for me to sing but then I just kind of wanted to dance after I released it because it felt like I got to release this feeling that I had and it's a beautiful song."
 She later spoke of "Forget Forever" by stating "It's forgetting all the troubles, about the past, just enjoying everything else."
 Recording artist Jennifer Lopez wanted to record the song "Save the Day" for her 2013 album, but failed to get it from Gomez.
-"Come & Get It" was initially recorded by Barbadian recording artist Rihanna for her sixth studio album.
-However, she decided against using the song.
+"Come & Get It" was initially recorded by Barbadian recording artist Rihanna for her sixth studio album Talk That Talk (2011), however, she decided against using the song.